siegwuwu/CS5001-Final/README.md

 ```

 ### Major Challenges
-Key aspects could include pieces that your struggled on and/or pieces that you are proud of and want to show off.
 The first challenge is to figure out the logic of using the moving average and reflecting it in the code.
 This part is primarily related to the calculation.py file.
 The strategy to buy or sell when there is a change in trend resulted from the trading strategy described in books I have read.
 The strategy was realized in the form of code through the help of a flow chart.

 Meanwhile, there was extensive use of lists in the entire program.
 There are also required formats for the lists.
 And the output of one function often feeds into another function.
 Therefore, all functions are tested to make sure the outputs are what are expected.

 ## Example Runs
-Explain how you documented running the project, and what we need to look for in your repository (text output from the project, small videos, links to videos on youtube of you running it, etc)

 The run of the project all happens in the development environment (idle is used in this case) and can be easily documented by either saving it as a file or copying it as text.
 Below is a sample run of the program.
 The file used is the S&P/TSX data from 2022-11-23 to 2023-11-22 (https://finance.yahoo.com/quote/%5EGSPC/history?period1=1669075200&period2=1700611200&interval=1d&filter=history&frequency=1d&includeAdjustedClose=true).

 ```